puppetlabs/iac/_docs/pdksync.md

 ### Using scripts with pdksync

-Sometimes you will want to make many changes in each module. below is a simple bash script to execute 3 commands in each module
+Sometimes you will want to make many changes in each module.
+Below is a simple bash script to execute 3 commands in each module

 `bundle exec rake 'pdksync:run_a_command[cp ../../yamlbthere.rb .]'`
 `bundle exec rake 'pdksync:run_a_command[ruby yamlbthere.rb Gemfile]'`